LiamWalshWeb/GuestBlogging/AccessAdvertising/Top-Ten-Web-Topics-2015/README.md

 ['Web Design is 95% Typography'](https://ia.net/blog/the-web-is-all-about-typography-period).
 Read this and understand how important typography is to the web.
 It is a textual medium as well as visual.

 In 2015 expect to see more custom fonts as designers gain the skills to create their own fonts!
 Adding more character to websites and giving some that personal feel.
 As browsers continue to improve how web fonts work so will the experience for users continue to better.
-Alluding back to the possiblity of [WOFF 2.0](http://www.w3.org/TR/2014/WD-WOFF2-20140508/) in the near future will mean improved performance for web fonts as well.
+The possiblity of [WOFF 2.0](http://www.w3.org/TR/2014/WD-WOFF2-20140508/) in the near future will mean improved performance for web fonts as well.

 ### Workflow Efficiency and Tools